ryancatalani/textshot/readme.md

 ## How it works

 The textshot (image) is generated in the browser using `canvas`.
 The `canvas` data is passed through a small [Sinatra](http://www.sinatrarb.com/) app, which authenticates the user on Twitter (with [OmniAuth Twitter](https://github.com/arunagw/omniauth-twitter)) then posts the tweet (with the [Twitter gem](https://github.com/sferik/twitter)).
-The bookmarklet works by adding an `iframe` to the top of an article page, which fills in the textshot based on the article's metadata.
+The bookmarklet works by adding an `iframe` to the top of an article page, which fills in the textshot based on the user's text selection and the article's metadata.

+## Installation notes

+Requires Ruby.
+You must also create an [app on Twitter](http://apps.twitter.com) and set the `CONSUMER_KEY` and `CONSUMER_SECRET` environment variables.
+You must also set a `SESSION_SECRET` variable for Rack.
+I always prefer to use [Sass](http://sass-lang.com/) (with the Sass gem), which is enabled in `config.ru`.
+In development, launch with `rackup`.

+## Contact

+Textshot is certainly not perfect.
+Please let me know ([@magicofpi](https://twitter.com/magicofpi), ryan@ryancatalani.com) if you identify problems or have suggestions.

 ## License